DavidHaslam/Familiar-Letters/README.md

 - **Letter01.rtf** had somehow been corrupted.
 It is reconstructed by saving from **Letter01.htm** dated 2001-11-11.

 ## MarkDown format
-- Each RTF file has been converted to **MarkDown** format using a [Free Online RTF to MD Converter](https://products.groupdocs.app/conversion/rtf-to-md#) and saved in the MD folder.
+- Each RTF file has recently been converted to **MarkDown** format using a [Free Online RTF to MD Converter](https://products.groupdocs.app/conversion/rtf-to-md#) and saved in the MD folder.
 - There are a few character level conversion artefacts in most of these MD files that still need to be fixed.

 ## Transcription notes